gek169/Simple_ISA/README.md

 * Roughly similar performance in the virtual machine with unoptimized or optimized builds of the VM.

+* Uses computed goto on supported compilers, define USE_COMPUTED_GOTO

 # How portable?

 The emulator and assembler have been compiled and tested on the following architectures and platforms: